mirusa0373/Accommodation-Office/README.md

-University Accommodation Office Website:
-◦ Designed and implemented a basic relational database to support a simple university accommodation office website.
+Designed and implemented a basic relational database to support a simple university accommodation office website.
-◦ Tools Used: MySQL, PHP, HTML, CSS